United States and the Russian invasion of Ukraine: Military assistance to Ukraine

-On March 25, 2022, Joe Biden visited Poland near the border with Ukraine.
+On March 25, 2022, President Biden visited Poland near the border with Ukraine.
 Biden expressed his appreciation for the courage and tenacity of the Ukrainian people, and likened the Ukrainian people's resistance to Russia to the 1989 Tiananmen Square protests and massacre.
 On April 12, the United States sent $750M in additional military aid to Ukraine, including drones, howitzers and protective equipment to defend against chemical attacks.

-On 24 April 2022, an American delegation consisting of American Secretary of State Antony Blinken and Defense Secretary Lloyd Austin visited Ukrainian president Volodomyr Zelenskyy in Kyiv.
+On April 24, an American delegation consisting of American Secretary of State Antony Blinken and Defense Secretary Lloyd Austin visited Ukrainian president Volodymyr Zelenskyy in Kyiv.
 After the visit US announced $713 million in military financing for Ukraine plus fifteen allied partner nations.

-In late April Nancy Pelosi, Speaker of the House of Representatives visited Zelensky in Kyiv together with other members of the House of Representatives including Adam Schiff.
+In late April 2022, House Speaker Nancy Pelosi visited Zelensky in Kyiv together with other members of the House of Representatives including Adam Schiff.
+On August 1, the State Department announced $550 million in security aid to Ukraine focused on supplies for HIMARS systems.

-On 20 February 2023, Joe Biden a announced a half-billion dollars aid stating that the new aid "package would include more military equipment, such as artillery ammunition, more javelins and howitzers.

-The United States marked the first anniversary of Russia's invasion of Ukraine on February 24, 2023, with $2 billion in arms for Kiev.
+On February 20, 2023, President Biden announced a half-billion dollars aid stating that the new aid "package would include more military equipment, such as artillery ammunition, more javelins and howitzers.
+The United States marked the first anniversary of Russia's invasion of Ukraine on February 24, 2023, with $2 billion in arms for Kyiv.
 The United States also plans to announce $250 million in aid to bolster Ukraine's energy infrastructure against Russian attacks.